dotnet/try/.github/ISSUE_TEMPLATE/bug_report.md

 - docs.microsoft.com
 - microsoft.com/net/learn/dotnet/in-browser-tutorial
 - [Noda Time](https://nodatime.org/2.3.x/userguide/recipes)
-- try.dot.net - *Please note: this is our prodcution site*
+- try.dot.net - *Please note: this is our production site*

 **What kind of error was it?**
 - User Interface (UI):  For example the output never displayed